Guest on GPAA Claims and Leases

 Your active GPAA Membership benefits include spouse or significant other and all children under the age of 18 residing within the household.

 As a GPAA Member and to preserve your GPAA Membership benefits, you may invite up to 4 guests while you are prospecting on a GPAA claim or lease.
-Your guest must be accompanied by you as a GPAA Member and understand that as a nonmember they cannot return to the site without you.
+Your family members and guest must be accompanied by you as the primary GPAA Member and understand that as a family member or nonmember they cannot return to the site without you.

 Your guests are limited to gold panning, or they may assist you in limited prospecting and must help in the federally required reclamation.
 Guests are not allowed to operate their own equipment or any members additional equipment.

 GPAA Code of Ethics.